pgMemento/pgMemento/README.md

-Run the `SETUP.sql` script to create the schema `pgmemento` with tables and functions. `VERSIONING.sql` is necessary to restore past table states and `INDEX_SCHEMA.sql` includes functions to define constraints in the schema where the tables state has been restored.
+Run the `SETUP.sql` script to create the schema `pgmemento` with tables and functions. `VERSIONING.sql` is necessary to restore past table states and `INDEX_SCHEMA.sql` includes functions to define constraints in the schema where the tables state has been restored. `REVERT.sql` contains a procedure to rollback changes of a certain transaction and some more procedures to move a recreated database state into the production schema that is truncated in advance.

 ### 5.2.
 Start pgMemento